duonggiaoky/duonggiaoky.github.io/index.md

   <div class="info">
     <h1>{{ site.author.name }}</h1>
     <p>
   My research mainly concentrates  on the analysis of   Partial Differential Equations (PDEs).
-I received in 2019  my  Ph.D  from Sorbonne Paris Nord,  under the supervison of Hatem Zaag.
-The thesis  purely contributed on  the construction of   finite time singularity formations to PDEs which are non sysmetric or non variational.
+I received in 2019  my  Ph.D  from Sorbonne Paris Nord University,  under the supervision of Hatem Zaag.
+The thesis  purely contributed on  the construction of   finite time singularity formations to PDEs which are non symmetric or non variational.
 In particular, I am focusing on the two phenomena:   finite time  blowup and touch down.
-Now, I am a postdoctoral associate at New York University at Abu Dhabi under the supervison of  Tej-Eddine GHOUL  on the  Type II blowup  and  construction  smooth    solutions  to  SQG equation which may develope singularity in finite time.
+Now, I am a postdoctoral associate at New York University in Abu Dhabi, under the supervision of  Tej-Eddine GHOUL.
+The study focus   on the  Type II blowup   and  construction  smooth    solutions  to  SQG equation which may develop  singularity in finite time.
 Such  phenomenon  remains open until now.
     </p>
   </div>
   <div class="captioned-img">